Blokes, brains, balls and brawn: Engaging men in health initiatives at work

 PEOPLE POWER is an event series dedicated to people: to skills, training, HR, employment and workplace productivity.

-The conference takes place 30 June at Northumbria University.
-Attend in person or online.
+The conference takes place 23 June 2022 at Northumbria University, Newcastle.